-The State Clearinghouse will provide a closing letter with any state agency comments to your attention on the date following the close a the review period.
+The State Clearinghouse will provide a closing letter with any state agency comments to your attention on the date following the close of the review period.

-Thank you for your participation in the State Clearinghouse review process.
+Thank you for your participation in the State clearinghouse review process.

-3. KENNETII GORMAN MICHELEM.
-GORMAN
+J. KENNETII GORMAN MICHELEM, GORMAN